Osteoporosis

 Menopause and osteoporosis prevention

 You can’t change the fact that you’re a perimenopausal or menopausal woman!
-But you can get clued up on strengthening bones, being more flexible and preventing fractures.
+But you can prevent osteoporosis post-menopause by getting clued up on strengthening bones, being more flexible and preventing falls or fractures.
 If you have a family history (your mother or granny are a giveaway), then you are a prime candidate to start preventing bone loss during menopause and ideally pre-menopause.
 The effects of early menopause can take its toll on your bone density with the premature loss of oestrogen, therefore it’s crucial that these young women get additional bone-strengthening support.

 Menopause osteoporosis treatment